 Tac Grip Pattern

-The GoFit weightlifting glove has an innovative Diamon-tac grip pattern on the palm that ha been designed to enhance the strength of your grip on the bar while also reducing hand and wrist fatigue.
+The GoFit weightlifting glove has an innovative Diamon-tac grip pattern on the palm that has been designed to enhance the strength of your grip on the bar while also reducing hand and wrist fatigue via extra wrist support.

 The GoFit glove has reinforced rubber on the thumb and forefinger.
 As a result, your gripping power is enhanced.
 The material used on the thumb is terry cloth.
 This makes it very useful to wipe sweat from your brow.